American Prairie

 Open AIR Art Exhibit

-Artists Melissa Kwasny, Brandon Reintjes, and Delia Touché, each selected for the Open AIR Artist-in-Residence program with American Prairie in 2023, will present their exciting creations in an exhibit at the National Discovery Center. include poetry, paintings, and three-dimensional works.
+Artists Melissa Kwasny, Brandon Reintjes, and Delia Touché, each selected for the Open AIR Artist-in-Residence program with American Prairie in 2023, will present their exciting creations in an exhibit at the National Discovery Center.
+Works on display will include poetry, paintings, and three-dimensional works.
+Join us at the exhibit Open House on Saturday, November 9th - the artists will be on hand to share and discuss their work, and we'll serve light refreshments.

 January